Hangman's Gap

 There was a crinkling sound, and then the tent flap was shoved backwards by a woman in her mid-twenties.
 She was a couple of centimetres shorter than him with blonde hair tied back in a stumpy ponytail.

 ‘You’re DS Harknell, right?
 Are you ready?
-The DI is looking for you.’
+DI Bragg is looking for you.’

 ‘Senior Constable Angela Forbes.
 I’d shake your hand, but…’ She held up gloved fingers, then dropped her elbow and let the tent flap fall back into place.